-Popular choices include original cheerios, corn flakes, and bran flakes.
-When picking cereals, it’s best to avoid highly processed ones.
-We’ll discuss the ingredients to avoid and which brands are better for parrots than others.
+Popular cereal choices include original cheerios, corn flakes, and bran flakes.
+When selecting cereals for birds, it’s sensible to avoid highly processed options.

 Breakfast Cereal for Parrots

 Cereals are often touted as healthy breakfast options.
-However, not all of them are healthy for your parrot.
-Likewise, some are healthier than others.
+However, not all cereals are healthy for your parrot, and some are healthier than others.

-To help you decide on the best snack for your parrot, here are the most common breakfast cereals and whether or not they’re a good choice for your pet:
+To help you decide on the best snack for your parrot, here are the most common breakfast cereals and whether they’re a good choice:

 Most processed cereal brands aren’t ideal for parrots.

-However, if you’re stuck with processed cereals, cheerios are your best choice.
+However, in terms of processed cereals, cheerios are your best choice.
 This brand is made with whole grain oats, making it less processed than those made with rice or corn.

 There are many flavors to choose from, the healthiest being original cheerios.
-Unlike other flavors, the original doesn’t have artificial sweeteners, nor does it have as much sugar.
+Unlike other flavors, the original doesn’t have artificial sweeteners or as much sugar.

 This is because cheerios are made with whole grain.
 Compared to other processed cereal brands, original cheerios contain less sugar, at 1 gram per serving.

 Even still, that still doesn’t make cheerios strictly healthy.
-Cheerios are still processed, meaning they are not as healthy as unprocessed oatmeal.
+Cheerios are still processed, which is not as healthy as unprocessed oatmeal.

 Processed oat cereal still contains unhealthy ingredients, such as: